AyeshaAbid892/js-fundamentals-assignment/README.md

 ## ① Passing a Primitive to a Function — Pass by Value

+>When working with primitives (Number, String, Boolean), JavaScript creates an independent copy of the value.<br>
+>The function operates on this local copy, leaving the original variable untouched outside the function scope.<br>
+>Memory Context: Primitives are stored directly in the Stack, making them easy to copy.

 ```javascript
 function tryToDouble(num) {
   num = num * 2;        // modifying the local copy